A post-secondary education is a dream for many people, and making dreams happen is a profitable business model.

 Public colleges are funded by the state they’re in.
 They, too, may also receive donations and endowments.
 These schools are strictly nonprofit, and they offer lower tuition for students who are state residents.
 The student body is generally much larger than a private school, but the tuition can run lower.

-A for-profit college/program makes going to school convenient.
+A for-profit college/program can make going to school more convenient.
 There are evening, weekend, and online classes, making scheduling practical and doable for students.

-Admission into for-profits are easy.
-Really, anyone with a high school diploma or GED can get in.
+Admission into most for-profit colleges is easier.
+Basically, anyone with a high school diploma or GED can get in.
 Bad grades, bad credit, bad breath—it doesn’t matter.
 You’ve been accepted before you even apply.

 Some for-profits have short programs, allowing you to go from school to the workforce more quickly than the traditional route.
 However, look at online reviews of the school you’re thinking of attending, because some are known to lure their students in with this fact, and then reality strikes, and you’re still trying to get your degree two years later.